Advise on it

 - Deliver the first sourced-revenue attribution report reconciled to financial actuals

-- Stand up the multi-arbitrage value thesis: brand, lead, geo, and ticket-mix levers identified and sized
+- Stand up the four value-creation levers: brand, lead, geo, and ticket-mix levers identified and sized

 - Document the playbooks every operator can run without sponsor support